BaderLab/GSEA_vs_fGSEA/docs/04-Run_gsea_in_R.md

 #directory where all the data files are found.
 For example -   ./data/
 working_dir <- "./data/"

+#directory where all the data files are found.
+For example -   ./generated_data/gsea/
+output_dir <- "./generated_data/gsea/"

 #The name to give the analysis in GSEA - for example Mesen_vs_Immuno
 analysis_name <- "Mesen_vs_Immuno"